-- "Inspector" for the purposes of the Permit means a person certified by the State or Department that performs and documents required inspections of stormwater construction activities, paying particular attention to time-sensitive Permit requirements such as stabilization and maintenance activities.
-An Inspector must successfully complete the "CEPSCI" or similar DHEC-approved certification course and typically has the following responsibilities: - 1.
-Oversee the requirements of other construction-related Permits, such as Aquatic Resources Alteration Permit or Corps of Engineers Permit for construction activities in or around Waters of the State; - 2.
-Update On-site SWPPPs excluding design modifications; - 3.
+"Inspector" for the purposes of the Permit means a person certified by the State or Department that performs and documents required inspections of stormwater construction activities, paying particular attention to time-sensitive Permit requirements such as stabilization and maintenance activities.
+An Inspector must successfully complete the "CEPSCI" or similar DHEC-approved certification course and typically has the following responsibilities:

+- 1. Oversee the requirements of other construction-related Permits, such as Aquatic Resources Alteration Permit or Corps of Engineers Permit for construction activities in or around Waters of the State; - 2.
+Update On-Site SWPPPs excluding design modifications; - 3.
 Conduct pre-construction inspection to verify that undisturbed areas have been properly marked and initial measures have been installed; and - 4.
-Inform the Permit holder of activities that may be necessary to gain or remain in compliance with the DOTCGP and other environmental Permits. - "Intermittent streams" means streams that generally have defined natural watercourses which do not flow year around, but flow beyond periods of rainfall or snowmelt. - "Jurisdictional Surface Waters of the United States" for this permit is defined as surface waterbodies, including wetlands, under the jurisdiction or control of the United States federal government.
+Inform the Permit holder of activities that may be necessary to gain or remain in compliance with the TCGP and other environmental Permits.

+"Intermittent streams" means streams that generally have defined natural watercourses which do not flow year around, but flow beyond periods of rainfall or snowmelt.

+"Jurisdictional Waters of the State" is defined as water bodies, including wetlands, over which a state may exercise jurisdiction or control.
+Jurisdiction may overlap and be concurrent with the federal government, or it may be reposed only to the state.

+"Jurisdictional Waters of the United States" or "Waters of the U.S." is defined as waterbodies, including wetlands, under the jurisdiction or control of the United States federal government.
 Federal jurisdiction may overlap and be concurrent with a state.
-Section 404 of the Clean Water Act regulates the placement of dredged or fill material into Waters of the United States, including wetlands. - "Jurisdictional Waters of the State" is defined as water bodies, including wetlands, over which a state may exercise jurisdiction or control.
-Jurisdiction may overlap and be concurrent with the federal government, or it may be reposed only to the state. - "Jurisdictional Waters of the United States" or "Waters of the U.S." is defined as waterbodies, including wetlands, under the jurisdiction or control of the United States federal government.
-Federal jurisdiction may overlap and be concurrent with a state.
 Section 404 of the Clean Water Act regulates the placement of dredged or fill material into Waters of the United States, including wetlands.
-The Army Corps of Engineers (Corps) is the agency responsible for the processing and issuing of Permits for proposed Projects that will impact Waters of the United States, including wetlands. - "Land Disturbing Activity" as defined in SC Regulation 72-400 means any use of the land by any person that results in a change in the natural cover or topography that may cause erosion and contribute to sediment and alter the quality and quantity of stormwater runoff. - "Large Construction Activity" is defined at 40 CFR §122.26(b)(14)(x) of SC Regulation 61-9 and incorporated here by reference.
+The Army Corps of Engineers (Corps) is the agency responsible for the processing and issuing of Permits for proposed Projects that will impact Waters of the United States, including wetlands.

+"Land Disturbing Activity" as defined in SC Regulation 72-400 means any use of the land by any person that results in a change in the natural cover or topography that may cause erosion, contribute to sediment, and alter the quality and quantity of stormwater runoff.

+"Large Construction Activity" is defined at 40 CFR §122.26(b)(14)(x) of SC Regulation 61-9 and incorporated here by reference.
 A large construction activity includes clearing, grading, and excavating resulting in a land disturbance that will disturb equal to or greater than five acres of land or will disturb less than five acres of total land area but is part of a larger common plan of development or sale that will ultimately disturb equal to or greater than five acres.
-Large construction activity does not include routine maintenance that is performed to maintain the original line and grade, hydraulic capacity, or original purpose of the Project. - "Linear Project" is a land disturbing activity as conducted by an underground/overhead utility or
+Large construction activity does not include routine maintenance that is performed to maintain the original line and grade, hydraulic capacity, or original purpose of the Project.

-SCDOT, including but not limited to any cable line or wire for the transmission of electrical energy; any conveyance pipeline for transportation of gaseous or liquid substance; any cable line or wire for communications; or any other energy resource transmission ROW or utility infrastructure, e.g., roads and highways.
+"Linear Project" is a land disturbing activity as conducted by an underground/overhead utility or SCDOT, including but not limited to any cable line or wire for the transmission of electrical energy; any conveyance pipeline for transportation of gaseous or liquid substance; any cable line or wire for communications; or any other energy resource transmission ROW or utility infrastructure, e.g., roads, highways and railroads.
 Activities include the construction and installation of these utilities within a corridor.
 Linear Project activities also include the construction of access roads, and staging areas associated with the linear Project.
 Land disturbance specific to the development of a residential and/or commercial subdivision is not considered a linear Project.

-"Local Government" means any county, municipality, or any combination of counties or municipalities, acting through a joint program pursuant to the provisions of this chapter.
+"Local Government" means any county, municipality, or any combination of counties or municipalities, 41 acting through a joint program pursuant to the provisions of this chapter.